BluePrint Design System

 Project

-Over the course of a year and a half, I partnered with engineers and domain experts to create the design system that backed the redesign of the BluePrint product suite.
+I partnered with product leaders, front and back end engineers, and domain experts to create pattern frameworks that backed the redesign of BluePrint.
 The result was a library of standardized components mirrored by a react component library.
+The effort is ongoing to maintain consistency in new builds, improve design fidelity in delivered items, communicate standards effectively in context.

 Component library